Ironhack-Archive/bcn-webdev-cheatsheet/m3/README.md

 - [LU](http://learn.ironhack.com/#/learning_unit/2960)
 - made by microsoft
 - superset of javascript
+  - all ES5 and ES6 code is valid in typescript
 - browser can NOT understand typescript
 - transpiled down to es6 or es5 by tools
 - types